MuradilU/portfolio/content/projects/solar_tracker.md

 icon: "hardware"
 ---

-Single page application capable of visualizing various sorting algorithms
+Single axis solar tracker built to optimize power yield of solar panels by tracking the sun's movement